 Classes are in person and are scheduled in the evening allowing the flexibility to work fulltime while completing the degree.

 The master's degree programs require a total of 10 courses.
-If classes are taken full time (9 credits a semester) this program will take a year and a half.
+If classes are taken full time (9 credits a semester) this program will take 15 months.
 Three semesters plus one summer.

 A list of all required and elective courses can be found here: